bvm-org/bvm/README.md

 takes the top value off the stack and prints it out on the console.)

     bvm> { 1 TAKE DUPLICATE EXEC } CALLCC PUSH "Hello World" LOG 1 TAKE DUPLICATE EXEC "Hello World"
     "Hello World"
     "Hello World"
+    ...

+By making use of the implicit default operator and the fact that lexical addresses don't remove values from the stack, we can shorten this to:

+    bvm> { 1 TAKE (0) } CALLCC PUSH "Hello World" LOG 1 TAKE (0)
+    "Hello World"
+    "Hello World"
+    "Hello World"